 - The futility of self-pity

-- Self-pity is terrible for you
+- Why self-pity is terrible for you

-- How you can overcome insidious self-pity
+- How to overcome insidious self-pity

 - So, do you deserve to pity yourself?

 Are you self-pitying?

 Self-pity is more pervasive and more subtle than spending a day crying over the end of a relationship.
 In fact, it’s more of a problem when occurring over long periods of time for various different reasons.

 So what should you be watching out for?
 And what really is self-pity?

 Self-pity is the negative self-belief that the world has been unjust to you.
 It can take a few different forms but it's an essentially solutionless focus on the bad aspects of your personal life.

 - Feeling like you are a failure.